Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 Points of Contact:

 If you have any questions in the meantime, contact your Aftersales Area Manager.
-Please direct any media inquiries to BMW NA Corporate Communications at corpcomm@bmwna.com
+Please direct any media inquiries to BMWeBay NA Corporate Communications at corpcomm@bmwna.com

 ATTACHMENTS